 In demand as a concert violinist, Ms. Broadwell has performed and toured with the Novosibirk Youth Symphony Orchestra, Codarts Symphony, Nationaal Jeugd Orkest, Nieuw Kamer Orkest, BYU Philharmonic Orchestra, Utah Philharmonia, and the Orchestra at Temple Square, the resident ensemble for the Mormon Tabernacle Choir.
 Ms. Broadwell has also been a featured soloist with the Riverton Metropolitan Orchestra, Nebo Philharmonic, and the Oquirrh Mountain Symphony.

-Ms. Broadwell, a DMA candidate in violin performance at the University of Utah, also holds a Master of Music from the Rotterdam Conservatory in the Netherlands and a Bachelor of Music degree from Brigham Young University, where she held a full scholarship and served as a teaching assistant.
+Ms. Broadwell holds a Doctorate of Musical Arts in violin performance from the University of Utah.
+She also holds a Master of Music from the Rotterdam Conservatory in the Netherlands and a Bachelor of Music degree from Brigham Young University, where she held a full scholarship and served as a teaching assistant.
 Ms. Broadwell is also a graduate of the Novosibirsk Specialized Music School, a specialized conservatory that cultivated renowned musicians Vadim Repin and Maxim Vengerov.
 Her teachers include Igor and Vesna Gruppman, David Park, Olga Marchenko, Monte Belknap, and Judd Sheranian.